 Wan Lai Festival, Chonburi province

 Although Thailand officially celebrates Songkran from April 13-15, in Chonburi province there is also the Wan Lai Festival which takes place between April 16 and 20.
 Different towns and districts in Chonburi province celebrate on different days.
 This is the reason why the beach resort of Pattaya is one of the locations that still sees water fights after the rest of the country has put down their water pistols for another year.
 And as part of the Wan Lai Festival in Chonburi, intricate sand stupas are constructed along Bang Saen Beach.
-As with Songkran, if the Wan Lai Festival goes ahead this year, it is likely to be a more subdued event.
+As with Songkran, this year’s celebrations may change in accordance with current Covid regulations.

 Events in Thailand aren’t always confirmed until much nearer the time.
 We will add details of more events when dates are known.